openlibhums/memory-alpha/content/pages/support/journal-management/homepage-layout.md

 To add a homepage element, select **Add** next to the feature you want to add.
 Once it has been added, click **Configure** to view its options.
 You can reorder elements by dragging and dropping them.
 To delete a homepage element, click the **Delete** icon.

-Any changes take effect immediately, if you do not see them you may need to clear your cache. <!-- missing hyperlink -->
+Any changes take effect immediately, if you do not see them you may need to [clear your cache](./cache.md).

 ## Homepage features